 Adriel’s core values were developed by a team of our board members and staff, as well as pastors from the local community.
-There is a biblical scripture that serves as a foundation for each value, as well as supporting paragraphs that give more information.
-Adriel was founded on Christian values and remains rooted in them today.
+Scripture serves as a foundation for each value; Adriel was founded on Christian values and remains rooted in them today.
 These statements reflect who we are as an organization.

 Integrity as evidenced by the truth we speak and the actions we exhibit